Meera Chandrasekhar

-Meera Chandrasekhar (ಡಾ. ಮೀರಾ ಚಂದ್ರಶೇಖರ್), is a Curators’ Teaching of Physics and Astronomy at the University of Missouri, United States.
-She is the recipient of the 2014 Baylor University's Robert Foster Cherry Award for Great Teaching.
+Dr. Meera Chandrasekhar (Kannada: ಡಾ. ಮೀರಾ ಚಂದ್ರಶೇಖರ್), is a Curators’ Teaching of Physics and Astronomy at the University of Missouri.
+She was the recipient of the 2014 Baylor University's Robert Foster Cherry Award for Great Teaching.
 Her research focuses on optical spectroscopy of semiconductors and superconductors under pressure.
-Meera has also developed several hands-on physics programs for students in grades 5-12, and summer institutes for K-12 teachers.
+Meera has also developed several hands-on physics programs for students in grades 5–12, and summer institutes for K-12 teachers.

 Early life and education

-Chandrasekhar was born in Andhra Pradesh, India.
-Her father Chandrapal (ಚಂದ್ರಪಾಲ್) was an officer in the Indian Army, and her mother Kusuma (ಕುಸುಮಾ) was a home-maker.
-During her childhood she lived in several towns and cities across India.
-She is married to H.R.Chandrasekhar, Professor of Physics and Astronomy at the University of Missouri.
+Chandrasekhar was born in Andhra Pradesh, India into an ethnic Kannadiga family.
+Her father Chandrapal was an officer in the Indian Army, and her mother Kusuma was a housewife.
+Growing up, she lived in several towns and cities across India.
+She is married to H. R. Chandrasekhar, a professor of physics and astronomy at the University of Missouri.
 They have three children.

 Education

-Meera Chandrapal, obtained a B.Sc. degree from M.G.M.College, Udupi in 1968, an M.Sc. from the Indian Institute of Technology, Madras, India, and a Ph.D. from Brown University, Providence Rhode Island (1976).
-After a post-doctoral fellowship at Max Planck Institute for Solid State Research, Stuttgart, Germany, she came to the University of Missouri, Columbia in 1978, where she is currently a Professor in the Department of Physics and Astronomy.
+Chandrapal obtained a B.Sc. degree from M. G. M. College, Udupi, in 1968, an M.Sc. from the Indian Institute of Technology, Madras, India.
+She received her Ph.D. at Brown University in 1976.
+After a post-doctoral fellowship at Max Planck Institute for Solid State Research, she arrived at the University of Missouri in 1978, where she is currently a professor in the department of physics and astronomy.